nebula-beta/PatchMatch/README.md

 The first row is the left and right disparity maps after 3 iterations with window size 11px; and the second row is the disparity maps with window size 31px.
 Both generate by the raw PatchMatch method.

+Apparently, the second row better than the first one in visual, but about the same of the bad error 1.0 rate.

 <img src="./docs/Aloe_disp1_11px.png"  width="300" /> <img src="./docs/Aloe_disp5_11px.png"  width="300" />

 <img src="./docs/Aloe_disp1_31px.png"  width="300" /> <img src="./docs/Aloe_disp5_31px.png"  width="300" />